performant-software/DM/README.md

 * [Yarn](https://yarnpkg.com/)

 #### Configuration
 Copy the contents of dm.conf.example to a file named dm.conf and fill in the values for OAuth providers you wish to enable.
-Please refer to the above section on "Creating an independent user authentication provider" and the guides for key/secret generation with the various services in the "Setting configuration variables" section.
+Please refer to the section below on "Creating an independent user authentication provider" and the guides for key/secret generation with the various services in the "Setting configuration variables" section.

 #### Build instructions